xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </div>

-<p>The dot is optional, the curly braces are optional when the that language name begins with an alphabetical character and further characters are alphanumerical characters or a plus sign.</p>
+The dot is optional, the curly braces are optional when the that language name begins with an alphabetical character and further characters are alphanumerical characters or a plus sign.

-<p>Another way to denote fenced code blocks is to use 3 or more backticks (```):</p>
+Another way to denote fenced code blocks is to use 3 or more backticks (```):

 <div class="doxyProgramListing">